JFWooten4/masculine-feminine/content/blog/differing-progress.md

 Yo uould try to make it some phoot with text htat syas something, but I think that's wasting this poopporuntiy to embed an emotional message.

+WSo it set it as this cute blue uwu drawing of Dash.
+It's just so perfect for the message I'm trying to convey.
+Someone with wonderbolt-level speed hidingbehind a mast k of voluntary deprecation.

+Using yourself as a decieivningly unbale form works really well.
+Lsat year, during the heat of AMM drama, I extracted a confessio nfrom highlevel communtiy memebrs that AUA was centralized by naively (to them) asking my oppotnnet's argumetns of decentralization in question form.
+I literally took their rediculous claims, asked them like i was a tootal n00b idiot, and watched my deepest rivals make my entire argumetn for me.

+It was beurtical, and thats what i love abotu lilkitics.
+When you get these trads right, they are just as magical as a 10X call.
+Albeit htey kae a lot longer to show up in you bank acount.
+### postst

+THis was during my transition to the brony fandom, which I will admit was probably influeced by this event.
+During the SEC reive wperiod, I have aserioues of commits nad PRs epxlitliy dmaning this strategy or hte sake of looking foressionally acceptable.
+For isntnace, I set my pfp to Flawless and chad Soarin (gay) on X and GithUB during the review, which I knw would be the polaces staff visitned while while eplring my osurce links.

+I learned to consider surrounding sources when I was applying for bank accounts to access fiat trasnfers.
+The Syndicate had it' old `.io` site where I could change things super quick and track a little more about visitors' actions.
+The paprooach mirors the BTCS CEO story about how they used tracking they built to see how 90% of their website trafic ame from the SEC, watching exactly which pages they examined for securities copliance.

+I found that hoilarious, and for clarity I do not do or [pa to do that.
+But like, it 's totally true.
+You have to get own to the level of IP tracing to or other gimmiky hacks to treally track political progress.

+I don't think it's workth goin that far.
+It's a slipperly slope from there down to Snowden-levle constant suevaliance.
+At htat point, it's a full-tiem job which requires authority and leads to dicttorship totalitaltinaism.

+I could jsutorf that with twenty pages.
+It's jsut not fucking worht it.
+It's like furnning an invesmtent commitee surrounded by huge beurocracies.

+Wil lyou get better results?
+Yes, prbably maybe.
+But it's not worth the ost on human prouctivity and prospecrtiy that you leeach away from society.

+###

+N oamtter the inspiration, I ecided to jsut be myslf, and I started reposting pony images (again , images lead to easier and faster first impressions)] and rpelying to image content, in acsae they looked at hte reply tab.
+People get most of their first impressions within 5 seconds of a real conversastion.
+I think the same aplieds online, where you are steablied above the fold.

+The fold is a digital marketing terms which jsut means what you cna see when you first load a page.
+On mobile, this is a much smaller amount of space that makes the job a little easier, asumign you know how to ismplyigfy your semessage well.
+IN nthis cas,e it would be the headshot, banner, and pinned post.

+I made sure to poin an only brony content  Ihad , epxlaining a headhot I used for my pfp during the Review period.
+I was foruntae to have that, because i think a more recent pin wouldve prmpted further investigation into my anti-Wall Street post history.

+Fuck, I even posted an anti-Goldman Scachs meme like a few days ago, which should haveb een an AOBVIOUS turn off for this CEO guy .
+I didn't think we'd get it when I sent ti out.
+But it's clear from his reactions (at least to me) that he never even checked back on my prfile updates when accepting hte meeting beause my intro was so trong.

+Anwya, the Fold on desktop, which I rpesume preofessional like him use, if as few posts.
+I made the retweets or posts with pbrony content spaced alogn a few days so that it didn't look like i was rushign to fill up my timeline with